smartdevicelink/sdl_evolution/proposals/NNNN-Avoid_custom_button_subscription_when_HMI_does_not_support.md

 ## Introduction

-In case HMI does not support `CUSTOM_BUTTON`, SDL should not try to subscribe application to it.
+In case HMI does not support `CUSTOM_BUTTON`, SDL should not try to subscribe an application to it.

 ## Motivation

-Now SDL does not check hmi_capabilities before subscription to `CUSTOM_BUTTON`.
-So it will try to subscribe each registered application to `CUSTOM_BUTTON` even if it is unsupported by HMI.
+SDL does not check hmi_capabilities before subscription to `CUSTOM_BUTTON`, so it tries to subscribe each registered application to `CUSTOM_BUTTON` even if it is unsupported by HMI.

 SDL should check hmi_capabilities and subscribe application to `CUSTOM_BUTTON` if it is **supported by HMI only**.

 ## Proposed solution

-On application registration SDL should check hmi_capabilities.
+On the application registration, SDL should check hmi_capabilities.

 In case `CUSTOM_BUTTON` is supported by hmi_capabilities:
-SDL should send `Buttons.SubscribeButtons(CUSTOM_BUTTON)` to HMI and wait for response.
+SDL should send `Buttons.SubscribeButtons(CUSTOM_BUTTON)` to HMI and wait for a response.

 In case `CUSTOM_BUTTON` is not supported by hmi_capabilities:
 SDL should **not** send `Buttons.SubscribeButtons(CUSTOM_BUTTON)` to HMI.

-If HMI supports `CUSTOM_BUTTON` it should be in `Buttons[capabilities]` section of `hmi_capabilities.json`:
+If HMI supports `CUSTOM_BUTTON`, it should be in the `Buttons[capabilities]` section of `hmi_capabilities.json`:

 ```
 "Buttons": {